Lake Powell Glen Canyon Dam water release delayed as a result of drought

 #Lake #Powell #Glen #Canyon #Dam #water #launch #delayed #due #drought

-Water ranges are at a historic low at Lake Powell on April 5, 2022 in Web page, Arizona.
+Water levels are at a historic low at Lake Powell on April 5, 2022 in Page, Arizona.

-Rj Sangosti| Medianews Group | The Denver Put up by way of Getty Images
+Rj Sangosti| Medianews Group | The Denver Put up through Getty Photos

-The decision will preserve extra water in Lake Powell, the reservoir positioned at the Glen Canyon Dam in northern Arizona, as a substitute of releasing it downstream to Lake Mead, the river's different primary reservoir.
+The choice will preserve extra water in Lake Powell, the reservoir positioned at the Glen Canyon Dam in northern Arizona, as a substitute of releasing it downstream to Lake Mead, the river's different primary reservoir.

-In April, federal water managers warned the seven states that draw from the Colorado River that the federal government was contemplating taking emergency action to handle declining water levels at Lake Powell.
+In April, federal water managers warned the seven states that draw from the Colorado River that the federal government was contemplating taking emergency action to handle declining water ranges at Lake Powell.

-Later that month, representatives from the states sent a letter to the Inside agreeing with the proposal and requesting that temporary reductions in releases from Lake Powell be carried out with out triggering further water cuts in any of the states.
+Later that month, representatives from the states sent a letter to the Interior agreeing with the proposal and requesting that non permanent reductions in releases from Lake Powell be implemented without triggering additional water cuts in any of the states.

 Quelle: www.cnbc.com